 “In” and “to” are two unrelated words: the adverb “in” and the preposition “to.”

-Sometimes they bump into each other (by the bump into, not bump in to each other, because phrasal verbs, those pesky things).
+Sometimes they bump into each other (note the bump into, not bump in to each other, because phrasal verbs, those pesky things).
 And when that happens, chaos ensues.
 Just remember what we talked about above, though, and you'll be fine.

 “In” and “to” can have many meanings depending on the verb that comes before “in,” but a common one is “in order to.”